 I work as a gardener and am exposed to poison ivy on a daily basis during the summer.
 I find no trouble with the stuff because I treat it with respect and make efforts to avoid exposing myself to it blindly, but accidents happen.
 And many of my more careless coworkers are exposed to poison ivy rash far more regularly than I am.

-We go through several bottles of Tecnu a season for one reason; that stuff works wonders with a poison ivy rash.
-As long as it’s applied as a wash within 8 hours of exposure, the Tecnu seems to counteract the worst effects of a poison ivy rash.
+We go through several bottles of Tecnu a season for one reason; that stuff works wonders with a rash.
+As long as it’s applied as a wash within 8 hours of exposure, the Tecnu seems to counteract the worst effects.

 It’s an inexpensive solution to a terribly irritating problem, so consider adding a container or two to your backpack and first aid kits.